milankl/BitInformation.jl/README.md

 tie-to-even for any float retaining `i` mantissa bits.
 Furthermore, transormations like XOR-delta, bittranspose (aka bit shuffle), or signed/biased exponents are implemented.

-If you'd like to propose changes, or contribute in any form raise an issue, create a [pull request](https://github.com/milankl/BitInformation.jl/pulls) or raise an [issue](https://github.com/milankl/BitInformation.jl/issues).
+If you'd like to propose changes, or contribute in any form create a [pull request](https://github.com/milankl/BitInformation.jl/pulls) or raise an [issue](https://github.com/milankl/BitInformation.jl/issues).
 Contributions are highly appreciated!